 3. Guys can’t get into clubs for free.

 Alright, there’s some degree of truth to this myth.
-For example, at the majority of Vegas nightclubs, guest list reservations are for women only or guys with at least an even ratio of women to men in their party.
+For example, at most Vegas nightclubs, guest list reservations are for women only or guys with at least an even ratio of women to men in their party.

 Entry will only be available for a short period.

 Most likely, the cut-off time will be 11:00 or 11:30 pm at the latest.
 And that doesn’t mean you can arrive at the last minute either.
 You’ll want to get to the front of the line by the cut-off time to make it inside the club without paying a cover charge.